AdamLenter/pw_buy_nothing/README.md

     3) items - contains files related to the display of items.
 When displaying lists of items and individual item screens (whether for finding or listing items), those files are contained here.
-    4) my_info - contains the user's profile screen as well a screen for sending and receiving messages. context - this is where the data about the logged in user lives.
+    4) my_info - contains the user's profile screen as well a screen for sending and receiving messages. context - this is where the data about the logged in user lives. index.css - contains all of the css for the app.

 ## Usage